V4XI5/NoitaRP_Mod/README.md

 -[x] Heavy_bullet now has increased particles and slightly longer life_time, along with reduced knock_back.
 -[x] Slow_bullet now has 12% increased particles and more sparks upon explosion.
 -[x] Black_hole has more particles and are also interactive.

+NoitaRP_Mod is closed to be in a finished state.
+Version 2.0 will be final feature update, any updates after that will only be bug fixes and adjustments.
+Few wands edits and effects only remain!
+Enjoy!